awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 **Encryption outcomes: Copying a snapshot**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-copy-snapshot.html)

 \* This is the default CMK used for EBS encryption for the AWS account and Region\.
 By default this is a unique AWS managed CMK for EBS, or you can specify a customer managed CMK\.
-For more information, see [Default Key for EBS Encryption](EBSEncryption.md#EBSEncryption_key_mgmt)\.
+For more information, see [Default key for EBS encryption](EBSEncryption.md#EBSEncryption_key_mgmt)\.

 \*\* This is a customer managed CMK specified for the copy action\.
 This CMK is used instead of the default CMK for the AWS account and Region\.